 Look For Promo Codes

 Anytime you are buying something online, search for a promo code first.
-I’ve been able to save hundreds of dollars online shopping.
+I’ve been able to save hundreds of dollars online shopping using promo codes.
 I do this just by getting 10% off here, free shipping there, or signing up for an email list to get $10 off my first order.
+Look for those promo codes!
+Promo codes can save you money, and that money you save you can put towards something else.

 Those strategies really add up over the years!
 Babies and kids grow fast and constantly need new things.